 At Griffin Park Primary School reading underpins everything that we do.
 Children are encouraged to read in all aspects of the curriculum and for their own pleasure.
 We encourage adults and children to share this love for reading.
 Parents play a vital role in this when supporting children's reading at home.
-Children's reading ages are assessed by teachers and these are shared with parents where we explain the importance of reading at home and how children can be supported by parents..
+Children's reading ages are assessed by teachers and shared with parents to stress the importance of reading at home and how they can support their children.
 We also share ideas with parents about commenting in reading diaries and how they can extend their child's learning.
 Please take a look at the link below.

 All children will read individually with members of staff, guided reading in groups, shared reading as a whole class.
 Children will also have the opportunity to selects books from our library and use iPads and other online resources to support reading.
 Teachers read stories to all children every day to ignite their love of books.

 When working in groups children will read appropriately challenging texts from our reading schemes in school and also home readers.

 Due to the demands of the new curriculum we are working on fluency of reading and also developing a deeper understanding of what we have read.
 The children will develop these skills in guided group sessions and also in specific comprehension skills sessions using new resources and training to support this.